moss-workspace/moss-marketing-site/index.markdown

     outside of one?
 creativity_section:
   title: What about creativity?
-  body: The creative process is messy, and fragile.
-It requires cultivation.
+  body: "The creative process is messy, and fragile. \n\nIt requires cultivation.
     Care.
 Room to grow.
-A space designed specifically for it, not in spite of it.
+A space designed specifically for it, not in spite of it."
   image_grid:
   - "/uploads/group-3-6.png"
   - "/uploads/image-3-1.png"